civican/legisinfo/42-1/bills/C-81/bill_text.md

 Paragraph 5(d) of the `Canada Transportation Act` is replaced by the following:

-the transportation system is accessible without undue obstacle to the mobility of **all** persons;
+the transportation system is accessible without undue obstacle to the mobility of all persons;

 the transportation system is accessible without barriers to persons with disabilities; and

-> **Explanatory Note**:
-> Relevant portion of section 5:
-> *Existing Text*:
-> > It is declared that a competitive, economic and efficient national transportation system that meets the highest practicable safety and security standards and contributes to a sustainable environment and makes the best use of all modes of transportation at the lowest total cost is essential to serve the needs of its users, advance the well-being of Canadians and enable competitiveness and economic growth in both urban and rural areas throughout Canada.
-Those objectives are most likely to be achieved when
-> >
-> > the transportation system is accessible without undue obstacle to the mobility of persons, including persons with disabilities; and

 ### Section 167